trustedci/OSCRP/OSCRP.md

 -   [*Internal data*](assets/InternalData.html): Data that is never intended to be published.
 This includes: generated or derived data (usually intermediate computational results), e-mails or notes

--   [*Documentation*](assets/Documentation.html): Manuals, wikis, blogs, etc. that facilitate the production, post-processing or management of assets
+-   [*Documentation*](assets/Documentation.html): Manuals, wikis, blogs, etc. that facilitate the production, post-processing or management of Assets

--   [*Accounting Information*](assets/AccountingInformation.html): Logs and databases recording the production, post-processing or management of assets
+-   [*Accounting Information*](assets/AccountingInformation.html): Logs and databases recording the production, post-processing or management of Assets

 -   [*For Approved Access Only*](assets/ForApprovedAccessOnly.html): Project/personnel data necessary for the Open Science mission